poojatelang/accordian/README.md

 # accordian
-Displays anwers when clicked on button
+Displays anwers when clicked on buttons